 I was born in Barcelona and I obtained my BA at the University of Barcelona.
 In 1982 I joined the PhD program at Stanford University, where my PhD was awarded in January 1989.
 I have been Assistant Professor at the University of Washington, Seattle, Assistant and Associate Professor at the University of California, Riverside, and Reader at the London School of Economics.
 In 2014-15 I was Professor of Philosophy at Western University, Ontario (Canada).
 I have been coordinator of the research group LOGOS (http://www.ub.es/grc_logos ).
 I was awarded the Narcís Monturiol Medal by the Generalitat de Catalunya in 2012.
-I am an elected member of the Academia Europaea since 2009.
-In 2017 I was elected Chair of the Philosophy, Theology and Religious Studies Section of the Academia Europaea.
-In November 2018 I was elected Vice-President of the Academia Europaea.
+I am an elected member of the Academia Europaea.
+Between 2017 and 2022 I was Chair of the Philosophy, Theology and Religious Studies Section of the Academia Europaea.
+From 2018 till 2022 I was Vice-President of the Academia Europaea.